Chinmayanand case: SIT is torturing us, alleges complainant’s mother in letters to Supreme Court, HC

 On Tuesday, the law student’s brother had filed an affidavit in the High Court, seeking strong action against the SIT officers for allegedly harassing, assaulting and threatening his family.
 He has urged the court to set up a new investigation team.

-The investigators on Wednesday filed 20-page chargesheets in the two cases in the court of Chief Judicial Magistrate Om Vir Singh in Shahjahanpur.
-The police submitted 79 pieces of evidence, and claimed they had cross-examined 105 people.
+The investigators on Wednesday filed chargesheets in the two cases in the court of Chief Judicial Magistrate Om Vir Singh in Shahjahanpur.
+The police submitted 79 pieces of evidence and claimed they had cross-examined 105 people.

 After the accusations against Chinmayanand came to light in August, he was initially booked on watered down charges but not rape.
 A rape charge carries a term of seven years extending to life.
 In the chargesheet, Chinmayanand faces charges under Indian Penal Code sections 376 C (sexual intercourse by a person in authority), 354 D (stalking), 342 (wrongful confinement) and 506 (criminal intimidation).
 Section 376 C carries a punishment of five to 10 years.